Natural Swimming Pools vs Swimming Ponds: Complete UK Guide - Comparison guide for UK natural swimming pools

 Yes, using identical methods to natural pools: air source heat pumps, ground source heat pumps, or solar systems.

 The regeneration zone is the planted area that filters and cleans water.
-In swimming ponds, it
+In swimming ponds, it's integrated into the overall design and looks naturalistic.
+In natural pools, it can be separate and more structured.
+Functionally, they're identical.

 Do you need planning permission for a swimming pond?